 In Table~\ref{tab:abl_pretrain}, we show the effects of different strategies for pre-training image models.
 For supervised pre-training, we load pre-trained weights on ImageNet-1k and ImageNet-22k datasets.
 For unsupervised pre-training, we select four most representative methods: CLIP~\cite{radford2021clip}, DINO~\cite{caron2021dino}, MoCo~\cite{chen2021mocov3} and MAE~\cite{he2022masked}.
 We report the linear probing and fine-tuning results on ImageNet-1k dataset of each pre-training strategy in IN Acc. column with $\dagger$ and $\ddagger$ respectively.
 Note that we implement CoOp~\cite{zhou2021coop} to report the zero-shot classification accuracy (denoting with $*$) of the CLIP pre-trained model.

 From the experiment results, we can conclude that supervised pre-trained image models obtain relatively better results than unsupervised pre-trained ones.
 This may because the objective of 3D classification is consistent with that in 2D domain, thus the supervised pre-training weight is more suitable to migrate to point cloud classification task.
-However, unsupervised approach with strong transferablity such as DINO also achieve competitive performance.
-Secondly, comparing among unsupervised pre-training methods, the one that achieving higher performance with linear probing on 2D classification produces better result in 3D classification.
-This suggest that the transferablity of a pre-trained image model is consistent when migrating to 2D and 3D downstream tasks.
+However, unsupervised approach with strong transferability such as DINO also achieves competitive performance.
+Secondly, comparing among unsupervised pre-training methods, the one that achieves higher performance with linear probing on 2D classification produces better results in 3D classification.
+This suggests that the transferability of a pre-trained image model is consistent when migrating to 2D and 3D downstream tasks.